HugoHasenbein/redmine_issue_to_email/README.md

   * Choose Enable REST web service

 * Go to Administration -> Plugins -> Redmine Issue To Email -> Configure
-  * Select Apple- or Thunderbird-compatibilty
+  * Select Apple- or Thunderbird-compatibilty (important - both email clients behave differently)
   * Select from which user's view the issue should be exported

 * Go to Projects -> Settings -> Modules and add Issue-To-Email to project